morganericsson/msengcs/coursedescs/1DV009_ComputerGraphics.md

 PreReq:     1MA001;1MA002;1MA006;1DV003;1DV006
 ---

-# [%PrelCode] - [%Name] ([%HEC] hec)
+# 1DV009 - Computer Graphics (5 hec)

 ## Prerequisites

-* Java programming and corresponding data structures, Advanced → 1DV003
+- Java programming and corresponding data structures, Advanced → 1DV003
-* Vector geometry/calculus, Use → 1MA006 ???
+- Vector geometry/calculus, Use → 1MA006 ???
-* Linear algebra (matrix calculus), Use → 1MA001, 1MA002
+- Linear algebra (matrix calculus), Use → 1MA001, 1MA002
-* Algorithms, Advanced → 1DV006
+- Algorithms, Advanced → 1DV006

 ## Learning outcomes

 After completing the course the student is expected to:

-1. Knowledge and understanding
+*1. Knowledge and understanding*

 1. Characterize all aspects of the computer graphics pipeline, i.e., the various steps and algorithms that occur from a geometric 3D object specification to the rendering of a corresponding 2D image on a raster graphics display
 2. Define and explain different types of object representations
 3. Define and explain the most important models and algorithms for viewing and local illumination

-2. Skills and abilities
+*2. Skills and abilities*

 1. Perform and implement rasterization algorithms for basic output primitives
 2. Perform and implement geometric, camera, projection, and viewport transformations
 3. Implement basic 2D/3D graphics solutions by using OpenGL

-3. Judgement and approach
+*3. Judgement and approach*

 1. Reflect upon the properties of different algorithms and models and pick those suitable for the problem to be solved
 2. Reason about the impact that choices, e.g., specific lightening/shading or color representations, have on the output quality

 ## Course contents